gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-6-0.rst

 Using the Screen API, create an Intent for launching the Gini Vision Library with ``GiniVisionFileImport.createIntentForImportedFiles()``.
 This method requires a callback with which it will notify your app about the outcome of the import process.
-Since importing multiple files can take some seconds (images are processed and compressed) you should show an activity indicator until one of the callback methods is invoked.
+Since importing multiple files can take some seconds (images are processed and compressed), you should show an activity indicator until one of the callback methods is invoked.

 .. code-block:: java